Internal Medicine Physician, Foundation CEO, Gospel Pianist, Christian Author, Poet, Cook & Podcaster

-Dr. Stewart’s love of poetry stems from a very early age, when he began writing in his spare time and reading some of his early works at special school and church programs.
+Dr. Stewart’s love of poetry stems too from a very early age, when he began writing in his spare time and reading some of his early works at special school and church programs.
 When asked what he thinks of writing poetry, he says, “The inspirations for poetic thought exist as divine revelations from the Most High God.
 Through poetry, I am taught lessons that I aspire to pass on to others who I encounter along the way.
 It is how I express my fondest, most profound memories of living this Christian life so that I may continually increase in faith and help someone else along the way continue to strive toward salvation and, ultimately, eternal life.”
-Dr. Stewart is also a motivational speaker to Christian youth and is a lifelong member of the Macedonia Baptist Church in Augusta, where he has served as a Junior Deacon, a leader with the Health and Social Services ministry, and with a variety of other ministries.
+Dr. Stewart is a lifelong member of the Macedonia Baptist Church of Augusta, Georgia, where he has served as a Junior Deacon, a leader with the Health and Social Services ministry, and with a variety of other ministries.
 He currently attends and is a member of Mt.
 Zion Baptist Church of Griffin, Georgia, where he also serves in a variety of capacities.
 His favorite passage of scripture is found in Proverbs 3: 5-6, which says, “Trust in the Lord with all your heart; and lean not unto your own understanding.
 In all your ways acknowledge him, and he shall direct your paths.”